google.com, pub-5161388013621688, DIRECT, f08c47fec0942fa0 Traveloscopy Travelblog: July 2009 July 2009

 July 21, 2009

 Most privately owned islands around Australia, where yachties can call in or stay overnight, are found in Queensland.
 Others are scattered along our massive coastline.
-However, the sunshine state is not the only place to drop your anchor and OCEAN traced a selection of different islands with marinas, moorings or anchorage facilities that offer a remarkable maritime experience.
+However, the sunshine state is not the only place to drop your anchor.
+Pamela Wright traced a selection of different islands with marinas, moorings or anchorage facilities that offer a remarkable maritime experience.

 July 20, 2009